 The Commonwealth Government has no Constitutional authority for the legislation and regulation of firearms laws other than those which apply to the Customs Act.
-Our firearms policies, Federal and State, are based on one fact: Criminals do not obey the law!
-As such, the vast majority of our rules and regulations must be focused on the illegal firearms market, not law abiding firearms owners.
+Our firearms policies, Federal and State, should be based on one fact - criminals do not obey the law.
+As such, the vast majority of our rules and regulations must be focused on the use of illegal firearms, not the persecution of law abiding firearms owners.

-- Repeal the 1996 National Firearms Agreement of COAG on the basis it has failed to increase public safety.
+- Review the 1996 National Firearms Agreement of COAG.

-- Vehemently oppose the establishment of a Commonwealth Firearms Registry, or any other interference by the Commonwealth in the constitutional authority of the States to legislate the ownership and use of firearms.
+- Oppose the establishment of a Commonwealth Firearms Registry, or any other interference by the Commonwealth in the constitutional authority of the States to legislate the ownership and use of firearms.

 - Remove Federal red tape regulation for firearms imports where relevant State and Territory requirements have been met.

 - Support and promote Australian firearm manufacturers and suppliers for domestic supply and government contracts.